AfzGit/Files-Sort-py/README.md

 # 🗂️ files-sort.py

 A Python utility to **organize files into subfolders based on their extensions**.
-Supports moving or copying files, interactive prompts, dry-run mode, and recursive sorting.
+Supports moving or copying files, dry-run mode, and recursive sorting.

 ---